armbrustlab/armbrustlab.github.io/collections/_people/coesel.md

 coesel at uw.edu

 ## Research Interests
 I am a molecular biologist turned bioinformatician.
 I use environmental ‘omics data to unravel the molecular secrets of open ocean plankton.
-I am passionate about photobiology and chronobiology and the daily rhythms of life on Earth.
+I am passionate about photobiology and chronobiology and understanding the daily cycles of life in the ocean.

 ## Education
 * 2008 - Ph.D. in Molecular Biology, University of Algarve (Portugal).
 Thesis title: Regulation of the carotenoid biosynthetic pathway in the green microalga Dunaliella salina and the diatom Phaeodactylum tricornutum.
 DOI: 10.13140/RG.2.1.4111.7049